The Junket

 In the afternoon I went for a walk down to Sultanahmet square.
 It seems that the busy day is Sunday because it seemed quieter than I had noticed before.
 I am continually astonished by the number of stores that have one guy standing out the front, about 3-4 more inside and hardly any customers.
 They also seem to be on their mobile phones quite a lot, probably bragging to their mates in another store “Hey Hamit, I have had 2 customers today, I might go home early!”.

-Part of the Roman aquaduct that spans a small part
+Part of the Roman aquaduct that spans a small part of the city. |

 Took an evening stroll to a Roman aqueduct near where we are staying and it was well worth the walk.
 The Romans certainly knocked form and function on the head and I was able to get some very good photos with it all lit up.
 On our way back, Garth wanted to take the back streets.
 I haven’t felt unsafe at any point here but I was a little more wary and while Garth was dragging his feet, mine were moving a little faster.
 I thought to myself, this is probably how the ANZACS lost Gallipoli, and all this time we blamed the British.